robotal/schemeCompiler/README.md

 In order to make an executable file you must place the scheme file under the `tests/` directory in any of the subdirectories `public/`, `release/` or `secret/`.
 When running the command `racket tests.rkt` you should see the name of your program without the `.scm` ending.
-Running `racket tests.rkt [name]` will then compile the scheme file to an executable `bin` which can be run for output of the last expression in the program.
+Running `racket tests.rkt [name]` will then compile the scheme file to an executable `bin` and test if the value outputted is the same as when run by the scheme interpreter.

+Alternatively, you can use the `racket make.rkt` script provided to directly compile to a binary file and then run it without testing.
+This will allow you to see the output of your program if an error occurs.
+Run it using `racket make.rkt [-o outFile] fileName`.
+You can also display a help message using `racket make.rkt -h`.

 # 2. Overview

 The compiler itself is divided into 4 phases.
 Each phase simplifies the input language until it is trivial to convert to llvm which can then be compiled to a binary using clang.

 ### 1. top-level conversion
-The aim of top-level conversion is to take a generic program written in an iterative fashion and to convert it into a functional style by wrapping multiple expressions in `begin` statements and pulling `define` statements at the same level into a `let-rec` around the body.
+The aim of top-level conversion is to take a generic program written in an iterative fashion and to convert it into a functional style by wrapping multiple expressions in `begin` statements and pulling `define` statements at the same level into a `letrec` around the body.

 ### 2. desugar
 The next step removes many of the forms of the scheme language and simplifies them to a series of simpler operations.
 Some notable difficulties at this point are handling the interaction between `call/cc` and `dynamic-wind`, due to the fact that a continuation created under a `dynamic-wind` must restore any set-up or breakdown code which occurred at the time of creation of the continuation.
 Another one is how to encode promises using only primitive data structures and lambdas.
-This is done by creating a list
+This is done by creating a list which holds a promise tag, the expression to evaluate, and a vector holding the return value after forcing the promise once.

 ### 3. assignment-convert, alphatize, anf-convert, cps-convert
 The next phase can be split into 4 smaller phases which prepare the input for the last phase, cps-conversion.